+ON SIGNAL

+=errsig: NULL;

-ON SIGNAL =errsig: NULL; ELSE ...
+ELSE ...

-Section 2: NDDT Debugging 7 b Intro duction 7 b 1 C n Debugging is the process of finding the errors in a program.
+Section 2: NDDT Debugging

+Debugging is the process of finding the errors in a program.
 Once the problem is located, you may correct it in the source code (NLS file) and recompile.
-7 b 1a N a c NLS includes a debugging tool called NDDT, for "NLS Dynamic Debugging Technique."
+NLS includes a debugging tool called NDDT, for "NLS Dynamic Debugging Technique."
 NDDT allows you to examine the state of your program during or after running it (i.e. using the command or filter).
 This section describes the capabilities of NDDT.
-7 b 1b Acces ssing NDDT 7 b 2 T s To make NDDT available from NLS, you must execute the command in the PROGRAMS subsystem: 7 b 2 a Set Nddt (control-h) OK T < v ii This adds the program NDDT to your user programs buffer.
-Thereafter, whenever you type a $\langle CTRL-h \rangle$, NLS will immediately be interrupted (be it in a waiting or running state) and you will enter NDDT.
-NDDT will respond with its command hearald, a right angle-bracket (>), ndicating that NDDT is ready to accept a command.
-7 b 2 b NDDT commands are specified by typing the first character of the command word. ) c You may continue with NLS (from the point where it was interrupted) with the NDDT command: 7 b 2 c ł Continue OK ١ You may continue NLS from a specific instruction address with the NDDT command: 7 b 2 d Goto ADDRESS OK NDD T Address Expressions 7 b 3 E Everything stored in the machine (instructions and variables) has an address, its location within the computer's memory.
+Accessing NDDT To make NDDT available from NLS, you must execute the command in the PROGRAMS subsystem: Set Nddt (control-h) OK This adds the program NDDT to your user programs buffer.
+Thereafter, whenever you type a <CTRL-h>, NLS will immediately be interrupted (be it in a waiting or running state) and you will enter NDDT.
+NDDT will respond with its command hearald. a right angle-bracket (>), indicating that NDDT is ready to accept a command.
+NDDT commands are specified by typing the first character of the command word.
+You may continue with NLS (from the point where it was interrupted) with the NDDT command: Continue OK You may continue NLS from a specific instruction address with the NDDT command: Goto ADDRESS OK NDDT Address Expressions Everything stored in the machine (instructions and variables) has an address, its location within the computer's memory.
 An address is an octal (base-eight) number.
-7b3a r I The name of a procedure or of a named L10 statement may be used instead of a number.
+The name of a procedure or of a named L10 statement may be used instead of a number.
 It represents the octal location of the named statement or of the first instruction of the procedure.
-7 b 3b / • Addresses (symbols or numbers) may be combined, to evaluate to some location.
-An expression concatenated with the following operators will be evaluated from left to right (no hierarchical ordering) to a single value: 7 b 3 c <sp> same as +</sp>

-Thus, a symbol may be followed by a space (or plus-sign) and then an octal number.
+Addresses (symbols or numbers) may be combined, to evaluate to some location.
+An expression concatenated with the following operators will be evaluated from left to right (no hierarchical ordering) to a single value: <SP> same as + -\ Thus, a symbol may be followed by a space (or plus-sign) and then an octal number.
 The number is added to the location represented by the symbol.
-7 b 3 d ARC 34210 Rev. 8 JAN 76
+Single-Word Variables Often, programmers wish to examine or modify the contents of a single word at a given location.
+The NDDT Show command prints the contents of the word at that address.
+Show Location ADDRESS OK where address is an address expression as defined above or one of the following: ^ -- preceding entity <LF> -- next entity Next -- next entity <TAB> -- entity whose address is the content of current location NDDT maintains some address as your current location, and the